MartaKliuchnik/hospital-appointment-scheduler/README.md

 **Example Request**

-Description: A 'POST' request to create a new appointment.
+Description: A `POST` request to create a new appointment.
 It includes an Authorization header with a bearer token for authentication and specifies the content type as JSON.
 The request body contains the details of the appointment, including the client's ID, the doctor's ID, and the appointment time.